dominance-analysis/dominance-analysis/README.md

 # Dominance Analysis for Accurate and Intuitive Relative Importance of Predictors

-*This package is designed for regression task where-in provided with a dataset and continous target variable, the package returns the Incremental R-Square that any variable will add to total R-Square of the model.
-As the complexity of the algorithm increases with number of features, we have in-built functionality that chooses the <b>K=15</b> best features from all the estimators and returns incremental R-Square each variable all to the total R-Square of the model.*
+*This package is designed to determine relative importance of predictors for both regression and classification models.
+The determination of relative importance depends on how one defines importance; Budescu (1993) and Azen and Budescu (2003) proposed using dominance analysis (DA) because it invokes a general and intuitive definition of "relative importance" that is based on the additional contribution of a predictor in all subset models.
+The purpose of determining predictor importance in the context of DA is not model selection but rather uncovering the individual contributions of the predictors.
+In case the target is a continuous variable, the package determines the dominance of one predictor over another by comparing their incremental R-squared contribution across all subset models.
+In case the target variable is binary, the package determines the dominance over another by comparing their incremental Pseudo R-Squared contribution across all subset models.*

 <hr>